larsonjj/generator-yeogurt/README.md

 - Database support for [MySQL](http://www.mysql.com/) and [MongoDB](http://www.mongodb.org/) using [Sequelize](http://sequelizejs.com/) and [Mongoose](http://mongoosejs.com/) respectively.
 - Cookie Session Storage with [express-session](https://github.com/expressjs/session)
 - Security with Paypal's [Lusca](https://github.com/krakenjs/lusca) module
-- User authentication using [Passport](http://passportjs.org/) with the following strategies
+- User authentication (Email & Password) using [Passport](http://passportjs.org/)
-    - Local (Email & Password)
-    - Facebook
-    - Twitter
 - [JSON Web Tokens](http://jwt.io/) authentication support (For IOS/Android/Mobile apps)
-    - Not optional for Single Page Applications
+    - Only for Single Page Applications
-- Jade, Swig, and React server-side template rendering
+- Jade, Swig server-side template rendering
+    - Only for Non-Single Page Applications

 ### Automatic File Injection
 A grunt task, using the [grunt-injector](https://www.npmjs.org/package/grunt-injector) plugin, looks for new/updated files in your project and automatically injects imports/includes in the appropriate places based on an injection block.